GaelVaroquaux/interpreting_ml_tuto/src/03_figures/README.txt

-Appendix: didactic figures
+Appendix: auxiliary figures
 ===========================

-Here are notebooks to create didactic figures used in this course.
+Here are notebooks to create figures used in this course.